 Font and Colors

-An international corporation has always had a word mark – both now and a hundred years ago.
+An international corporation has always had a word mark, both now and a hundred years ago.
 The only exception was the orange square emblem with the letter “H” inside.
-This was exactly the secret of Honeywell’s popularity: the company made its name a center of visual identity and made everyone recognize it.
+This was exactly the secret of Honeywell’s popularity: the company made its name a central part of its visual identity, ensuring everyone recognized it.

-Endless experiments with the design of the lettering ended with the designers settling on Helvetica.
+Endless experiments with the lettering design ended with the designers settling on Helvetica.
 At least this particular font is listed in the branding guide.
 But if you pay attention to the details, small differences become noticeable.
 Another similar typeface is the Britannic Bold.

 The company chose the color the easy way: its logos are either black or red.
 The current version uses a bright shade called Honeywell Red (# EE3124) for the word and Brilliant White (#FFFFFF) for the background.